 Health and safety issues refers to urgent home maintenance required due to health and/or safety risk/s.
 For example, broken glass or a loose floorboard.

 Critical works refers to urgent home modifications required due to health and/or safety risk/s.
 For example, installation of a grab rail or strobe light smoke alarms.

-- When submitting occupational therapist reports and summary reports, please advise FACS if any health and safety issues have been identified or reported.
-This will allow FACS to follow up and ensure that the reported issues are addressed and work is completed for the property and the issue is made safe.
+- When submitting occupational therapist reports and summary reports, please advise DCJ if any health and safety issues have been identified or reported.
+This will allow DCJ to follow up and ensure that the reported issues are addressed and work is completed for the property and the issue is made safe.

 - Clearly mark all critical works items with 'X’ on the occupational therapist summary report.

-- FACS requests all occupational therapists immediately report any health and safety issues to the Housing Contact Centre maintenance line
+- DCJ requests all occupational therapists immediately report any health and safety issues to the Housing Contact Centre maintenance line

 How and when do I submit an occupational therapist report and summary report?

 An occupational therapist report and summary report is required for all home modifications except lever taps, handheld showers and removal of carpet (please refer to the home modifications guidelines).

 For DCJ tenants, an occupational therapist report and summary report is required when a tenant requests modifications for the property they currently reside in.